 - Cheapest option: Skip the line + E-ticket +self-guided audio tour + offline content to avoid roaming charges.

-- Kid-friendly tour: Family tour through mythology + iPad on-site with interactive activities + Minoan talisman.
+- Kid-friendly tour: A family tour through mythology + iPad on-site with interactive activities + Minoan talisman.

 - Private experience: Skip the line ticket + private guided tour by a licensed archaeologist + roundtrip transfers (Heraklion area).

 You can also read Where to Stay in Crete for History and Culture.

 About the Archaeological Site

 - Dates: The first settlement dates back to 7000 BC and the First palace to 1900 BC.

 - Civilization: Minoan.

 Central Court: One of the most impressive areas in the palace is the imposing central court.
 According to some archaeologists, this was the place where the bull-leaping ceremonies and other celebrations would take place.